Syncrude

+As of 2021, Syncrude's Mildred Lake site remains the largest single greenhouse gas emitter in Canada.

 History

 Syncrude was formed as a research consortium in 1964 by Ryan Sheppard.
 Construction at the Syncrude site began in 1973, and it officially opened in 1978.
 Starting in 1996, Syncrude has been expanding its operations.
 Between 1996 and 1999, the original mine was expanded and the plant was "debottlenecked", increasing production from 73.5 Moilbbl per year in 1996 to 81.4 million in 1999.
 The total cost of this stage of expansion was $470 million.

 Between 1998 and 2001, a new mine, Aurora, was opened 35 km north of the original site, and further debottlenecking was undertaken.
 Production started in Aurora in July 2001.
 Syncrude's production increased to 90 Moilbbl per year by the end of 2001.
 Total cost for this stage was $1 billion.

 A third stage of expansion was undertaken between 2001 and 2006, in which a second train at the Aurora line came online and the Mildred Lake upgrader was expanded.
 The expansion added 100000 oilbbl/d to Syncrude's production (36.5 Moilbbl a year assuming this is average).
 The cost was $8.4 billion, a substantial cost overrun over the original estimate of $5.7 billion.

 On April 12, 2010, ConocoPhillips agreed to sell its share to Sinopec, a Chinese state-owned oil company.
 The sale, for $4.65 billion, was completed on June 25, 2010.

 The second tallest smokestack in western Canada, 183 m (600 ft) in height, is located at its facility.

 In April 2016, Suncor announced that they had reached a $937-million deal to acquire Murphy Oil Corp.'s five per cent stake in the Syncrude project north of Fort McMurray, Alta.
 This follows the hostile takeover of Canadian Oil Sands less than a year ago, and will increase its interest in Syncrude from just under 49 per cent to nearly 54 per cent, making it the majority shareholder of the project.

 The 2016 Fort McMurray wildfire forced a complete shutdown of Syncrude's facilities.